RickStrahl/LiveReloadServer/README.md

 ### Default Configuration Settings
 If you run `LiveReload` or `LiveReloadWebServer` without any parameters, the app starts with its default settings.
-You can tweak these default settings via the configuration file which can be found in the installation folder (Shown **Executable** value when you start the server).

-You can edit `LiveReloadServer.json` or `LiveReloadWebServer.json` to modify default startup configuration settings.
+You can tweak these default settings via the configuration file which can be found in the installation folder or which you can open with `LiveReloadServer -opensettings`.
+You can edit the values in this Json file, to modify the default startup behavior.

 By default LiveReloadServer without switches: